The Original Toll House Cookie Recipe

 • Preheat the oven to 375 degrees F. and line a baking sheet with parchment paper or a baking mat.

-• In a second bowl add the butter, granulated sugar, and brown sugar.
+• In a second bowl add the sticks of butter, granulated sugar, and brown sugar.
 Beat together until light and fluffy, about 3 minutes (you can beat them by hand, with an electric hand mixer, or with a stand mixer).

 • Add the eggs, one at a time, beating well after each addition.